Using a high quality textbook to support teaching for mastery

 Hannah is clear that using the textbook has eased her workload, and moreover, allowed her to spend preparation time on tailoring the material to the needs of her class, adapting and adding her own material as she sees fit.

-Hannah’s involvement in the textbook project—like all those teachers working with both textbooks-- included 5 days training from the textbook publishers, which she feels was essential to successfully understanding how to use the material successfully.
+Hannah’s involvement in the textbook project — like all those teachers working with both textbooks — included five days training from the textbook publishers, which she feels was essential to successfully understanding how to use the material.

 Hannah also mentions that children now understand the = sign as signifying the equality of both sides of the equation, rather than as a signal to write the answer.